 New Zealand-China ties

-- NZ welcomes constructive engagement, but China influence allegations may sour relationship
+- Manjeet Pardesi: China influence allegations may sour NZ-China relationship

-- Understanding of China’s one-party system needed in NZ
+- Jason Young: Understanding of China’s one-party system needed in NZ

-- China’s efforts to ‘rebalance’ international system should be taken seriously
+- Xiang Gao: China’s efforts to ‘rebalance’ international system should be taken seriously

 “As in domestic politics, the constitutional changes will open up new areas of tensions between China and other major countries in the world.
 Washington in the past few weeks has indicated it’s ready to accept China as a competitor, as an economic power.
 New Zealand, for its part, has been keen to see a rules-based international order as important for New Zealand’s national interest.
 Whether the constitutional changes would have a direct impact on what we do on specific policy issues is yet to be seen.
 What has emerged from China will certainly affect our interaction with China on broader terms, and hence make maintaining strategic ambiguity a bit more challenging.”